hritsh/calorify-estore/docs/DesignDoc.md

 * Shopping Cart Page
 * Checkout Page
 * Order Confirmation Page
 The home page is the first page that a user sees when they visit the e-store.
-It contains a featured product, a list of the most popular products, and a list of the latest products.
-The product listing page shows a list of products that are in a particular category.
-The user can use the filters to narrow down the list of products.
 The product details page shows the details of a particular product.

 ### Model Tier